-- (c) State that the report has been prepared in accordance with ISA (UK and Ireland) 250, Section B 'The auditor's Right and Duty to Report to Regulators in the Financial Sector'; - (d) Describe the context in which the report is given; - (e) Describe the matter giving rise to the report; - (f) Request the regulator to confirm that the report has been received; and - (g) State the name of the auditor, the date of the written report and, where appropriate, the date on which an oral report was made to the regulator and the name and title of the individual to whom the oral report was made.
+- 16. When making or confirming in writing a report direct to a regulator, the auditor shall: - (a) State the name of the regulated entity concerned; - (b) State the statutory power under which the report is made; - (c) State that the report has been prepared in accordance with ISA (UK) 250, Section B-The Auditor's Statutory Right and Duty to Report to Regulators of Public Interest Entities and Regulators of Other Entities in the Financial Sector, - (d) Describe the context in which the report is given; - (e) Describe the matter giving rise to the report; - (f) Request the regulator to confirm that the report has been received; and - (g) State the name of the auditor, the date of the written report and, where appropriate, the date on which an oral report was made to the regulator and the name and title of the individual to whom the oral report was made.
 (Ref: Para.
 A38-A39)